SkylineCommunications/dataminer-docs-connectors/connector/doc/Miteq_NSU1_SNMP.md

 This connector can be used as a remote control for the Miteq NSU1 device and also monitors the device.

 > [!NOTE]
->
-> - This version of the connector is now marked as obsolete and is not in use because the version of the protocol with SNMP connection had been added to **Miteq NSU1** connector (range 2.0.0.X) - [Miteq NSU1](https://docs.dataminer.services/connector/doc/Miteq_NSU1.html)
+> This version of the connector is obsolete and should no longer be used.
+Instead, use range 2.0.0.x of the [Miteq NSU1](xref:Connector_help_Miteq_NSU1) connector, which uses an SNMP connection.
->

 ## About